OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0110.md

 This risk can be introduced in various scenarios, including:

 - Unnecessary collection of identifiers like device IDs, IP addresses, behavioral patterns that can lead to user identification and tracking.
-- No anonymization and Pseudonymisation measures to strip data of any direct identifiers such as user ID or name before server side collection.
+- No anonymization and pseudonymisation measures to strip data of any direct identifiers such as user ID or name before server side collection.
 - Reusing signals collected for a specific purpose for other features (e.g fingerprinting for fraud detection).